 Weight loss is one of the best benefits our bodies receive from fasting.
 When we fast, we limit our caloric intake and avoid certain foods, like red meat, poultry, and dairy products, for short periods.
 The inevitable side effect to this is losing weight!

 When we eat, our bodies burn whatever we ate to provide our bodies with fuel and energy.
 Anything extra we consume gets converted into fats and is stored in the body for future use.
 When we consume more than we burn, we end up gaining weight.
+And this happens a lot in our world today, with so many of us working at a desk with frozen or fast food meals at our fingertips.

-While fasting, our bodies have less food to convert into energy.
-So, they have to dip into our fat reserves for energy.
+While fasting properly, our bodies have less food to convert into energy.
+So, they have to dip into our fat reserves for the energy they need.
 Additionally, fasting burns through fat cells without affecting your muscle tissue.
 This is why many athletes sometimes use fasting as a means of achieving low body fat percentages prior to competitions.

 Another health benefit of fasting is that it promotes detoxification of the body.
 Many of the foods we eat today contain additives, GMOs, and other toxic chemicals and synthetic compounds.
 As we digest our food, our bodies absorb those toxins and store them in our fat deposits.

 When we fast and dedicate ourselves to God, our brains detect the nutritional deprivation from our limited calories.
 Our brains then respond by converting stored glycogen into energy.
 (However, this energy source only lasts for about 12 hours.)
 Once the glycogen stores run out, our body turns once again to our fat deposits.
 When the fat deposits empty, toxins are released and filtered out of the body through the liver, kidneys, and skin.